UsmanHasanCA/TripCalculator/README.md

 ## Unit Testing

-Please see attached "TripCalcTest.java" file for unit testing done using JUnit
+Please see attached "TripCalcTest.java" file for unit testing done using JUnit.
+Simply add the file to the project where "AppGUI.java" and "TripCalculatorBrain.java" are located and then run it.